 This year’s WIP series is organized by Montiana Ashour and Insook Park.

-Works in Progress (WIP) is an ongoing program of workshops organized by lab members and coordinators, currently entering it's third year of programming.
+Works in Progress (WIP) is an ongoing program of workshops organized by lab members and coordinators, currently entering it's fourth year of programming.

 The workshop series is meant to showcase new and developing projects by members of the Fine Arts graduate community (and special guests from beyond the faculty), creating a space for interdisciplinary critique and feedback.
 Encouraging the engagement of workshop participants, the emphasis is on research methodologies and future directions.
 We aim to create a space for alternative methodologies and practices, investigating research trends in the humanities such as visual anthropology, digital ethnography, field recording and sound experiments, approaches to information technologies, and other on the ground research practices.
 Workshops will be flexible and structured according to the necessities of the project.
 Workshop leaders are invited to pre-circulate reading materials and introduce multimedia aspects of their projects to accompany their presentations.
 However, other forms of workshop organization are welcome in order to fulfill the mandate of in-progress, emergent research.